Felipegalind0/Thermodynamic-Evolution/OLD/ChatGPT_conversation.md

 Once the tools are back online, I’ll be able to generate the full set of `.md` files for you to download (`paper_draft.md`, `research_notes.md`, `sources.md`, and `full_conversation_log.md`).
 Let me know if you'd like a temporary version of these files as plain text in the meantime, or if you want to try again in a few minutes.

+NOTE: I MADE GEMINI CREATE THE FILES, THAT'S DONE, NO NEED TO DO THAT ANYMORE